dive-be/laravel-dry-requests/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/dive-be/laravel-dry-requests.svg?style=flat-square)](https://packagist.org/packages/dive-be/laravel-dry-requests)

 This package allows you to check if your requests would pass validation if you executed them normally.
-The Laravel equivalent of `--dry-run` in various CLI tools.
+(The Laravel equivalent of `--dry-run` in various CLI tools.)

+🚀 Hit the endpoint **as users are entering information on the form** to provide real-time feedback with 100% accuracy.

 ## What problem does this package solve?